MISSION

 • 2005: Founded Kajitsudo Co., Ltd., the largest of its kind in Japan, to grow organic baby leaves.
 Mitsui & Co., Kagome, and Toyota invest in the company (while at the same time abandoning the short film production company.)

-• October 2017: Founded DAIZ Corporation Inc. (formerly Soybean Energy).
+• October 2017: Founded DAIZ Inc. (formerly Soybean Energy).
 President and CEO.

 • January 2024: Appointed Chairman and CEO.